x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-services.md

 manager: serdars
 ---

-# Exchange Emergency Mitigation Service (EEMS)
+# Exchange Emergency Mitigation (EM) service

 What is it?

+The Exchange Emergency Mitigation (EM) service collects and sends diagnostic data to Microsoft using the Mitigation Service Cloud endpoint.
+It helps keep Exchange Server secure and up to date, finds and fixes problems, and identifies and mitigates threats.

-EEMS works using the cloud-based Mitigation Service Endpoint to provide mitigation against security threats.
+The Exchange EM service works using the cloud-based Mitigation Service Endpoint to provide mitigation against security threats.
 The use of EEMS is optional for customers who want to safeguard their Exchange Servers by automatically applying mitigations to their servers.
 If your organization doesn't want to use EM, an admin can disable it.

-Like any other Exchange Service, Exchange Emergency Mitigation Service (EEMS) runs as a Windows service on Exchange Server.
+Like any other Exchange service, Exchange EM service runs as a Windows service on your Exchange Server.
 When you install the September 2021 (or later) CU of Exchange Server 2016 or Exchange Server 2019, EEMS will be installed automatically on servers with the Mailbox role.
 EEMS will not be installed on Edge Transport servers.

 Once installed through Exchange Setup, EM service checks the Mitigation Service Cloud Endpoint for available mitigations every hour.